Stem and Leaf Plots

 Last we add a leaf: list the last digit for every data point in descending order, noting that repeated data points are listed as often as they appear.

-We can check that the number of leafs corresponds with the number of all data points.
+We can check that the number of leaves corresponds with the number of all data points.

-For the better understanding it's useful to write a key down.
+For a better understanding, it's useful to write a key down.

 The leaf column contains every right digit which appears for each steam value.